wairas/happy-tools/README.md

   --base_folder BASE_FOLDER
-                        Base folder to display (default: None) --sample SAMPLE       The sample to load (default: None) --repeat REPEAT       The repeat to load (default: None) -r INT, --scale_r INT
+                        Base folder to display (default: None) --sample SAMPLE       The sample to load (default: None) --region REGION       The region to load (default: None) -r INT, --scale_r INT
                         the wave length to use for the red channel (default:
                         None)